SINTEF/dlite/doc/user_guide/storage_plugins.md

 Loading data from a storage into an instance and saving it back again is a key mechanism for interoperability at a syntactic level.

 DLite provides a plugin system that makes it easy to connect to new data sources via a common interface (using a [strategy design pattern]).
-Opening a storage takes three arguments, a `driver` name identifying the storage plugin to use, the `location` of the storage and `options`.
+Opening a storage takes in the general case four arguments, a `protocol` name identifying the [protocol plugin] to use for data transfer, a `driver` name identifying the storage plugin to use for parsing/serialisation, the `location` of the storage and a set of storage-specific `options`.

-Since v0.5.22, DLite introduced [protocol plugins] to provide a clear separation between transfer of raw data from/to the storage and parsing/serialisation.
+The `protocol` argument was introduced in v0.5.22 to provide a clear separation between transfer of raw data from/to the storage and parsing/serialisation of the data.

 Storage plugins can be categorised as either *generic* or *specific*.
 A generic storage plugin can store and retrieve any type of instance and metadata while a specific storage plugin typically deals with specific instances of one type of entity.
 DLite comes with a set of generic storage plugins, like json, yaml, rdf, hdf5, postgresql and mongodb.
-It also comes with a specific Blob storage plugin, that can load and save instances of a `http://onto-ns.com/meta/0.1/Blob` entity.
+It also comes with a specific `Blob` and `Image` storage plugin, that can load and save instances of `http://onto-ns.com/meta/0.1/Blob` and `http://onto-ns.com/meta/0.1/Image`, respectively.
 Storage plugins can be written in either C or Python.